The History of Fringe

 Later…

-That controversy was further complicated by the rivalry between the Army and the Navy.
+Controversy further complicated things with the rivalry between the Department of the Army and the Department of the Navy.
 These two have had a stereotypical sibling relationship.
 They each wanted to establish their own identity.
-So when the Army updated their regulations to require fringe on all flags, the Navy (and Marines) prohibited the use of fringe on the national flag.
+So when the Army updated their regulations to require fringe on all flags, the Marines prohibited (only) the use of fringe on the national flag.

-“Mom! the Army won’t stop making its own standards!”
+“Mom! the Army and Navy won’t stop making its own standards!”

 Now…

-Fringe is mandatory on military colors, not flags.
-It does not communicate anything other than decoration for the colors.
+Fringe is mandatory on military colors.
+The presence of fringe does not communicate anything other than decoration for the colors.
 Fringe is optional for all civil and civilian displays and color guards.
 Why most American and state flag displays have fringe is because many flag companies sell flag sets.
-These sets have two cheap, brown flagstaffs, two gold-colored floor stands, an American flag with fringe and any state flag with fringe.
+These sets have two cheap, brown flagstaffs, two gold-colored floor stands, two yellow cords and tassels, an American flag with fringe and any state flag with fringe.
 Most of the sets also come with the spread eagle finial for at least the US staff.
-Since it’s a cheap set and most people are trusting and don’t do any digging for information, we have these sets as the ubiquitous standard.
-Even for military units, which violates every military standard.
+Since it’s a cheap set and most people are trusting and don’t do any digging for information, we have these sets as the ubiquitous standard, even for military units, which violates every military standards.

 While the use of fringe today is viewed as decorative; historic accounts show that it was an important part to preserve the flag both physically and symbolically.